 In your on-premises environment, you will need to identify a static public IP address that will be associated with your Customer Gateway that will act as the on-premises side of the VPN site-to-site connection.
 You’ll use this IP address in the subsequent steps when you register your Customer Gateway in your AWS environment.

-You will begin by making changes in the network-prod
+You will begin by making changes in the network-prod account you set up earlier.

 Name |